Form I-751 Processing TimeWhat Happens After Filing Form I-751, Petition to Remove Conditions on Residence

 I-751 Historical Processing Times at USCIS

 The graph below illustrates median processing times (in months) for the previous 10 fiscal years.
 There's been a fairly steady increase in the time it takes USCIS to process petitions to remove conditions on residence.
-With more demanding requirements and an increasingly complex form, USCIS is struggling to keep I-751 processing times within their desired range.
+With more demanding requirements and an increasingly complex form, USCIS has failed to keep I-751 processing times within a reasonable range.

 3. I-751 Interview Appointment